puneet3modi/puneet3modi/README.md

-# 👨‍💻 Data Scientist | Quantitative Finance Enthusiast | FinTech & HFT Explorer
+# 👨‍💻 Data Scientist | Quantitative Researcher | Financial Engineer

 I'm a **Data Scientist** with an **MS in Applied Data Science from the University of Chicago** and currently pursuing an **MSc in Financial Engineering at WorldQuant University**.
 I also hold a **BS in Mathematics and Economics** from the University of Massachusetts Amherst.